Structure-preserving space discretization of differential and nonlocal constitutive relations for port-Hamiltonian systems: Introduction

 Regarding the structure-preserving spatial discretization of pH systems, various approaches have been proposed, including finite differences on staggered grids \cite{TrenchantJCP2018}, pseudo-spectral methods \cite{MoullaJCP2012,VU20171}, methods based on the finite discrete exterior calculus \cite{seslija2012discrete,HiemstraJCP2014} and finite element methods.
 Among these approaches, only finite element methods have been successfully applied to a large number of different 2D and 3D examples, either linear or not, with non-trivial geometries (in that particular sense, they may be regarded as more general).
 Finite elements have been introduced for the structure-preserving discretization of 1D transmission line problems in \cite{golo2004hamiltonian}.
 The idea was then generalized for non linear shallow water equations in \cite{pasumarthy2012port}.
 These methods are mixed finite element methods (MFEM) such as those analyzed in \cite{BofBreFor15}, but extended for pH systems with time-varying boundary energy flows.
 Different directions have been followed to generalize these early 1D MFEM results.
 In \cite{kotyczka2018weak}, structure-preserving is obtained by choosing different compatible finite element spaces for the effort and flow variables approximations in the weak formulation of pH systems.
 In \cite{BRUGNOLI_JGP_2022} (generalized from \cite{zhangmass2022}), the authors define a virtual and redundant dual field representation of the original pH system to obtain the finite dimensional without the need to discretize the Hodge metric in the constitutive equations.
 Finally, in \cite{Cardoso-Ribeiro2020b}, a partitioned finite element method (PFEM) is proposed, based on the integration by parts of some of the balance equations, chosen to make the boundary control appear and obtain a finite-dimensional square invertible pH matrix representation with sparse matrices.
-We propose in this paper an extension of the PFEM to pH systems defined on Stokes-Lagrange subspaces.
+Note that the PFEM is a particular instance of the MFEM applied to pH systems, where the partition of the variables is a natural feature.
+We propose in this paper a new application of the PFEM to pH systems defined on Stokes-Lagrange subspaces.